TomoKanazawa/real-time-voting-polling/README.md

 - Java 17 or higher
 - Maven 3.6 or higher
+- Apache Kafka 3.x (or Docker and Docker Compose)
 - Web browser (Chrome, Firefox, Safari, or Edge)

 ### Running the Application Locally